lambda-dom/spell_revisions/spell_revisions/docs/fixes.md

 * Animal Summoning VI: cave bear: corrections to damage bonus in claws.
 Corrections to thac0.

+* Fire Seeds: +6 -> +4 enchantment.
+Added dart prof so that characters with it can use it.

 # B. Arcane spells.

 ## B. 1.
 Level 1.